18mr/documentation/blog-post.md

 If you want to do anything fancier (for instance, give your image some additional formatting) you can also use HTML in a Markdown document and Jekyll will parse it, no big deal.

-## Styles and Format
+## Styles

 Is there an awesome snippet of text you want to highlight?
-Make a pretty pull quote by placing "> ##" before a line of text.
+Make a pretty pull quote by placing `> ##` before a line of text.

-If you have an author bio to include, place it at the end of the post, beneath a horizontal line ("<HR>"), and italicize.
+If you have an author bio to include, place it at the end of the post, beneath a horizontal line (`<HR>`), and italicize.

 ## Save Your Post